emanuelaelli/Service_Science/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview

-University project aimed at creating a hypothetical start-up.
+University project aimed at creating a hypothetical start-up named Spot (a social network with a particolar vision).
 For more information, there is a <a href="https://github.com/emanuelaelli/Service_Science/blob/main/Presentazione.pdf">presentation</a> of the project in which the context and the work carried out are explained in detail, also with a mockup version of the application.

 <a name="aboutus"></a>